zuiko21/minimOS/hard/minipet.md

 Present-day integration allows the use of a **single EPROM** (up to 27C256) on this machine, instead of the battery of 2-4 kiB ROMs originally supplied.
 This single EPROM will be disabled when accessing to the _I/O area_ or the VRAM.
+On the other hand, I'm considering the use of a **daughter board** for that, perhaps with two or more sockets, in order to put my _many_ 27C128s to good use.

-*Last modified: 20190525-1013*
+*Last modified: 20190526-1459*